Nittany Lion Inn

-Nittany Lion Inn is a hotel located on the campus of Pennsylvania State University in State College, Pennsylvania.
-Built by Consolidated Hotel Service Inc., the Nittany Lion Inn and was opened in 1931.
-Its location near the Nittany Lion Shrine and Rec Hall.
-The location is currently being used as student housing because of the COVID-19 pandemic.
+The Nittany Lion Inn is a hotel located on the campus of Pennsylvania State University in State College, Pennsylvania, near the Nittany Lion Shrine and Rec Hall.
+The original hotel was built by Consolidated Hotel Service Inc., and opened in 1931; it has been renovated several times since then.

 History

 A 75-room colonial style inn, planned for development on the campus of Pennsylvania State University, was announced in March 1930.
 The development and operation of the Inn was managed New York City company Consolidated Hotel Service Inc. as the newest in a chain of 11 college hotels as a part of Treadway Inns.
 The project broke ground on May 1, 1930, with 65 workers employed.
 The lot in which the Inn was built on was located behind New Beaver Field's west stands and near Rec Hall.

 The exterior of the inn was 125 feet tall painted greenish-blue and white with a stone portico.
 To the left of the building was a parking garage designed similar architecture with parking spaces for 20 vehicles.
 Inside of the inn featured 75 hotel rooms with the ability to accommodate 150 guests, a main dining space for 300 guests with an additional three dining spaces with room for 175 patrons in each.
 The entire hotel was furnished in the colonial style.
 The Nittany Lion Inn was formally opened to the public on May 5, 1931.
 To celebrate the opening 250 trustees and faculty were invited to the inn for a dinner and dance.
 The initial cost of a stay at the Nittany Lion Inn was $3.50 a night.